 - 6.4.1 Describe a) one way she or he used evaluation to design or develop an EE program, b) one way she or he used evaluation during program implementation to improve an EE program, c) one way she or he used evaluation to determine the impact of an EE program

 - 6.4.2 Display 3 data collection tools and the analysis she or he used to evaluate an EE program.

 Help candidates prepare projects and help evaluate other candidate’s projects

 Resources for Certification Work

-The applicant will describe her or his own past and present professional development activities, conduct a self-assessment of the degree to which she or he currently meets core competencies in EE, and create a plan for her or his future professional development goals, including how pursuing Missouri Environmental Education Certification will help him or her accomplish those goals.
+Describe your own past and present professional development activities, conduct a self-assessment of the degree to which you currently meets core competencies in EE, and create a plan for your future professional development goals.
+Include how pursuing Missouri Environmental Education Certification will help you accomplish those goals.

 The completed online application form will be stored and sent to the certification coordinator along with the $10 application fee (pay here).
 The coordinator will review the certification for completeness and if complete, will accept the candidate into the program.
 The coordinator will set up a paper file and web page for tracking and recording the candidate’s progress through certification.